-I use Boardbooster, a Pinterest scheduling program, for all my automation needs.
-It allows you to set up campaigns so that is can pin to different boards for you through the day.
+I use Tailwind, a Pinterest scheduling program, for all my automation needs.
+It allows you to set up a queue so that it can pin to different boards for you through the day.
 It’s such an amazing tool and I’ve seen a significant increase in my followers since I started using it.
 My monthly viewers in the analytics section are growing every day because of this method.
-Aside from using Boardbooster, I try to take 5 minutes out of each day to also manually pin a little bit as well.
+Aside from using Tailwind, I try to take 5 minutes out of each day to also manually pin a little bit as well.

 4. Having incomplete or empty boards

 This was me for the longest time.
 I didn’t have a clue about what the heck SEO was and I couldn’t be bothered to fill out descriptions or fill boards with a decent number of pins.
 I was a lazy pinner and I simply wasn’t educated on how to maximize Pinterest for my blog.
 It wasn’t until I decided to take it more seriously and dive into research about it that I began making sure my boards were complete.
 I saw Pinterest was working for other bloggers and I wanted it to work for me too.
 But not having a strategy or using it effectively was hurting my potential.